 NationBuilder allows you to do just about anything you'd like through a growing selection of page types that offer rich features for developing your community!
 Each page type and its functionality is outlined below.

 ActBlue: Connect an ActBlue entity and automatically pull in all the donations.
 This can be your primary donation page, or a secondary one.
-It requires your entity donation page URL (it has to be your actual entity page ex. not a “Friends of Abe” page).
-When a donation is submitted, you'll be able to track the donation and add the donor to a path, same as you can on a donation page.
+It requires your entity donation page URL.
+When a donation is submitted, you'll be able to track it and add the donor to a path, same as you can on a donation page.

 Activity Stream: A Facebook-style news feed of activity happening on the site or of people you're following.